-The Company's only source of funding has been the issuance of equity securities for cash, exercise of stock options and a loan from officer.
+The Company's only source of funding has been the issuance of equity securities for cash.
 Management believes it is using best efforts to raise equity capital as required in the long term, but recognize there will be risks involved that may be beyond its control.
 The Company has no outstanding debt facility upon which to draw.